HadrienGardeur/read-aloud-best-practices/voice-selection.md

 Similarly, all platforms provide language and regional information when listing voices:

-- On the Web, [`getVoices()`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis/getVoices) returns this information slightly inconsistently in the [`lang`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisVoice/lang) property for each voice (related issues have been filed for [Chrome](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/13) and for [Firefox](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/17) on Android).
+- On the Web and applications based on Web technologies, [`getVoices()`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis/getVoices) returns this information slightly inconsistently in the [`lang`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisVoice/lang) property for each voice (related issues have been filed for [Chrome](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/13) and for [Firefox](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/17) on Android).
 - On Android and Chrome OS, this information is available as a method for [each voice](https://developer.android.com/reference/kotlin/android/speech/tts/Voice) using [`getLocale()`](https://developer.android.com/reference/kotlin/android/speech/tts/Voice#getLocale()).
 - On Apple devices, this information is available as a property for [each voice](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice) under [`language`](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice/1619698-language).